UFC 178: Background

 The event was supposed to be headlined by a UFC Light Heavyweight Championship rematch between champion Jon Jones and Alexander Gustafsson.
 Jones won their first fight at UFC 165 by unanimous decision.
 Gustafsson pulled out of the bout due to a torn right meniscus and lateral collateral ligament.
 He was replaced by Daniel Cormier on July 23.
 However, on August 12, Jones was forced to pull out of the bout against Cormier citing a leg injury.
 The fight was rescheduled to take place at UFC 182.
 As a result, a Flyweight Title fight between Demetrious Johnson and Chris Cariaso was moved from UFC 177 to headline this card.

 The event marked the return of former bantamweight champion Dominick Cruz, after nearly three years on the sideline, first with a coaching assignment on The Ultimate Fighter 15, then with various lengthy injury rehabilitations.
 He was matched up against Takeya Mizugaki.

 A lightweight bout between Donald Cerrone and Khabib Nurmagomedov was briefly linked to this event.
 However, the pairing was cancelled after Nurmagomedov suffered a knee injury that sidelined him indefinitely.

 Jorge Masvidal and Bobby Green were originally scheduled to face each other on this card.
 However, on August 14, the UFC announced that Green would now face Donald Cerrone and Masvidal would face James Krause.

 On August 19, following his release from Bellator MMA, Eddie Alvarez signed with the UFC and made his debut against Donald Cerrone in the co-main event for the card.
 Bobby Green, Cerrone's earlier opponent, was booked for a future fight card against a new opponent.

 Results

 Bonus awards

-The following fighters were awarded $50,000 bonuses:
+The following fighters received $50,000 bonuses: